-All homework, assignment and exam grades will be posted in Canvas, and your final grade will also be listed in Blackbaud.
+Homework, Assignments, Exam Grades will appear in Canvas, and your final grade will be in Canvas, and will also be listed in Blackbaud.

 As you will see below, the criteria or standard for each grade is defined.
 This is done because you need to understand how performance is evaluated in order to prepare for your work career.
-As an employee, you will have standards of performance and your work will be compared to your performance objectives.
+As an employee, you will have standards of performance, and your work will be compared to your performance objectives.
 To what degree you achieve those objectives will determine if you continue to be employed, promoted, or receive some other form of organizational reward.
 There is nothing more frustrating if a student asks:" What do I need to do to earn an 'A' grade?"
 This question can be answered in this class.

 Also, if you have questions concerning a grade you received for an assignment, please refer to the corresponding grade definition below.
 If this does not answer your questions, please contact me.